General Terms and Conditions of use

 - Or to make remote payment requests, meaning the payer designated by the Consumer will periodically receive a payment request (with the chosen frequency).

 The implementation of payment rules is subject to the limits detailed in the Pricing & Limits Appendix.

 Consumers can register their loyalty cards in the Application so that they are always available on their phone or tablet.

 What is the Money Pot service?

-The Money Pot Service (hereinafter referred to as "Money Pot") allows the organiser of a Money Pot (hereinafter referred to as "Organiser") to solicit other people, the "Participants", in order to obtain joint funding for a defined purpose.
+The Money Pot Service (hereinafter referred to as "Money Pot") allows the organizer of a Money Pot (hereinafter referred to as "Organiser") to solicit other people, the "Participants", in order to obtain joint funding for a defined purpose.

 It is up to the Organiser to define the purpose of the Money Pot he/she creates.
 In accordance with the rules of use of the Lydia Service (Article 4: How does Lydia work? > What are the rules of use of Lydia?), the purpose must not be illicit, immoral or contrary to good morals and must be private.
 Money pots calling for public generosity and allowing in particular to finance a cause, a social, associative or entrepreneurial project by donation are strictly forbidden.
-Any person who finds that the purpose of a Money pot is contrary to these T&Cs is invited to contact Lydia support.
+Any person who finds that the purpose of a Money pot is contrary to these T&Cs is invited to contact the Customer Care Service.